go-kratos/go-kratos.dev/src/content/docs/blades/agent-patterns/04-handoff-agents.md

 }
 ```
 #### Parameter Description
-`RoutingWorkflow` contains three parameters: the routing agent, route names, and the agents corresponding to the routes.
+`RoutingWorkflow` contains three parameters: the routing agent, route names, and the corresponding agents for each route.
 ### Routing Agent

 - Type: `blades.Agent`